-Increments and decrements on Ordinary Securities are recognised as comprehensive income and taken to the Investment Revaluation Reserve.
+Increments and decrements on ordinary securities are recognised as comprehensive income and are taken to the Investment Revaluation Reserve.

-Where disposal of an investment occurs, any revaluation increment or decrement relating to it is transferred from the Investment Revaluation Reserve to retained earnings.
+Where disposal of an investment occurs, any revaluation increment or decrement relating to the investment is transferred from the Investment Revaluation Reserve to Retained Earnings.